 “Everything always works out.”

-Islamorada resident and mother of twins Cheryl McBay, 36, puts her life's positive mantra into practice daily with her brewmaster husband, Craig McBay, 37, as they power through the latest and largest growth spurt of their locally crafted Florida Keys Brewing Co.
-The vibrant microbrewery is tucked away in the island village's arts and cultural district at Morada Way.
+That’s the mantra for Islamorada resident and mother of twins Cheryl McBay, who puts it into practice daily with her brewmaster husband, Craig McBay, as they power through the latest growth spurt of their locally crafted Florida Keys Brewing Co.
+The vibrant microbrewery is tucked away in the island village’s arts and cultural district at Morada Way.

-Born and raised in Islamorada and a self-proclaimed "total boat junkie," Cheryl grew up spear fishing, fishing and playing on a locally popular sandbar.
+Born and raised in Islamorada, Cheryl is a self-proclaimed “total boat junkie” who grew up spear fishing, fishing and playing on a locally popular sandbar.
 She traveled around a lot after high school and spent stints in Hawaii, Tennessee and overseas.

 Cheryl spent 15 years bartending and waiting tables, learning the business end of serving the drinking public.
-She met Craig McBay in the Hog Heaven bar eight years ago while she was enjoying a girls' night out.
-Craig, a native of Toronto who was working as an engineer in West Palm Beach, was on a fishing trip to the Keys.
+She met Craig McBay in the Hog Heaven bar eight years ago while she was enjoying a girls’ night out.
+Craig, a Toronto native who was working as an engineer in West Palm Beach, was on a fishing trip to the Florida Keys.

 “We became craft beer junkies — going to breweries, getting specialty bottles, becoming members of clubs — and just really got into it,” Cheryl said.